maidsafe/safe_network/README.md

 Node successfully received the request to try to update in 7s
 ```

+# OpenMetrics

+Use the `open-metrics` feature flag on the node / client to start an [OpenMetrics](https://github.com/OpenObservability/OpenMetrics/) exporter.
+The metrics are served via a webserver started at a random port.
+Check the log file / stdout to find the webserver URL, `Metrics server on http://127.0.0.1:xxxx/metrics`

+The metrics can then be collected using a collector (for e.g. Prometheus) and the data can then be imported into any visualization tool (for e.g., Grafana) to be further analyzed.

 ### Archive

 The elder-membership agreed, section tree backed implementation of the safe network can be found [here](https://github.com/maidsafe/safe_network_archive)